Apostolate to the Deaf, De Sales Society

 The Bereavement Ministry occasionally offers an 8-week support group for anyone who is grieving the death of a loved one.
 The program offers information about the grief process and gives an opportunity to share thoughts and feelings in an understanding setting.
 For more information, please call Maureen Fillenwarth at the Parish Center, 215.855.3133.
-The next sessions take place on Thursday evenings at Mary, Mother of the Redeemer Parish beginning March 27 and running through May 22.
+The next sessions take place on Thursday evenings at Saint Stanislaus Parish beginning September 18, 2014.
 Topics will include Understanding Our Feelings, Coping with Loneliness, and the Spiritual Elements of Grief.
 For more information and to pre-register, call Mary at 215.646.4192.

 Food donations are collected at Sunday Mass and distributed once a month.
 For more information, or assistance, or if you can help, please call Sr. Barbara McGahan at the Parish Center or the Social Ministry Office at 215.368.1670.

 The Garden Group meets every Wednesday morning, weather permitting, at 8:45 am from Easter through Halloween to tend the grounds around the Church.
 (Flowers only; no lawn care.)
 The Garden Group has won several awards from both the Pennsylvania Horticultural Society and area gardening associations.
 Our goal is to make the Church grounds beautiful and to attract people in our community to St. Stanislaus Church.

 This group meets at 7 pm in the Parish Center kitchen on the first and third Tuesday of each month, all year.